Netflix/dgs-framework/.github/ISSUE_TEMPLATE/documentation.md

 ---
+name: Documentation
-name: Documentation about: Something to improve in the docs title: 'documentation: '
+about: Something to improve in the docs
+title: 'documentation: '
-labels: 'documentation' assignees: ''
+labels: documentation
 ---

 ## What are you missing in the docs